Earthquakes on May 5, 2026

 10.0 km3--✓ ReviewedUSGS →

-On May 5, 2026, worldwide seismic activity registered a magnitude 4.1 earthquake 25 km S of Parrita, Costa Rica at 20:54 UTC.
+On May 5, 2026 at 20:54 UTC, a magnitude 4.1 earthquake struck 25 km S of Parrita, Costa Rica.
 A small number of nearby observers (3) submitted felt reports to the USGS.
-At a depth of 10.0 km, the event was shallow crustal.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 9.296°, -84.348°.
+Coordinates: 9.296°, -84.348°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05